OnaKotryna/FeedbackApp/README.md

 # Feedback App

-Feedback App to get to know React Framework
+Feedback App to get to know React